Grants, awards and scholarships

 Kellogg College offers the opportunity to apply for a Research Support Grants to all students and the Kellogg College Travel Grant is available for DPhil and MPhil students to apply for.
 All recipients are kindly expected to provide the Communications team with details of the research, travel, or conferences enabled by these sources of funding, this is a mandatory requirement for those who are awarded a Travel Grant.

 Kellogg College Research Support Grants

 The grants exist to help you with the expenses you incur as you undertake your research or take up programme-related or career development opportunities.
 The grant is applied broadly with examples of applications including software, specialist library fees, internships (completed before the last component of your course is finished) and fieldwork expenses.
-The grant does not help with known expenses such as travel to attend classes, or laptops.
-These examples are for guidance only so do discuss your particular requirements with the College Academic Administrator.
+The grant does not help with known expenses such as travel to attend classes.
+These examples are for guidance only so do discuss your specific requirements with the College Academic Administrator.
 The grant is for incurred expenses so must be accompanied by receipts; it is not for prospective expenses.

 Kellogg College Travel Grants

 DPhil and MPhil students are eligible to apply for a Kellogg College Travel Grant.
 These funds exist to help students meet travel, registration and attendance costs when presenting their work at conferences, or to help meet the travel expenses of research trips.
 Applications for presenting papers at conference need to be accompanied by a short statement from your Supervisor confirming support for your participation in the conference, a description of the standing of the conference, and outlining any support that will be coming from the department or faculty.